 Over 20 million Americans have diabetes and almost one-third do not know that they have it.
 Diabetes is a life-long disease marked by high levels of sugar in the blood.
-Diabetes results when your body does not make enough insulin or does not use insulin properly.
+Diabetes occurs when your body does not make enough insulin or does not use insulin properly.
 Insulin is a hormone made by your pancreas.

 Poorly controlled diabetes can lead to serious long-term health problems, including heart disease and stroke, kidney disease, eye complications, nerve damage, and foot complications.